babelouest/glewlwyd/docs/INSTALL.md

 ## Front-end application

+The front-end management application is a tiny single page app (SPA) written in ReactJS/JQuery, responsive as much as I can, not the best design in the world, but useful anyway.

 All front-end pages have a minimal design, feel free to modify them for your own need, or create your own application.

 ### Glewlwyd manager

-Glewlwyd comes with a small front-end that uses the backend API to manage profile, users, clients, scopes, resources and authorization types.
+Glewlwyd comes with a small front-end that uses the back-end API to manage profile, users, clients, scopes, resources and authorization types.

 #### Configuration